lemaetech/wtr/README.md

 A typed router for OCaml web applications.

 - A trie based router.
+Route matching is efficient and fast.
 - Route handlers are type-checked during compilation.
 - Supports matching and capturing URI path components, eg `/home/about/:int`.
 - Supports matching and capturing URI query parameters, eg `/home/about?q=:int&q1=hello`.